primer/doctocat-nextjs/.changeset/silent-monkeys-notice.md

 '@primer/doctocat-nextjs': patch
 ---

-Add placeholder images to index cards when thumbnails aren't provided through frontmatter
+Added placeholder images to the Index page cards, where `thumbnail` and `thumbnail_darkMode` aren't provided through the frontmatter